ZhepeiWang/Root-Finder/README.md

 [__TOMS493: Jenkins–Traub Algorithm__](https://en.wikipedia.org/wiki/Jenkins%E2%80%93Traub_algorithm) on two different platforms.
 The latter one is commonly known as the "RPOLY" algorithm.
 In the benchmark, all roots of a polynomial are required.
 For 8-order polynomials, our method is about 27% faster than "RPOLY" under Intel i5-5200U CPU, while 13% slower under Intel i7-8700 CPU.
-In general, out lib has comparably low time comsumption as the widely employed RPOLY algorithm, in terms of all real roots finding.
+In general, out library has comparably low time comsumption as the widely employed RPOLY algorithm, in terms of all real roots finding.
 Moreover, RPOLY is designed to find all roots of a polynomial while ours can handle any given interval.
 Therefore, when roots in an interval are required, our method performs far better.